n000buddy/Pokemon-Webapp/README.md

 Die Pokemon Api wurden in der Jetbraisn Rider und Visual Studio IDE programmiert The Pokemon Api was programmed in the Jetbraisn Rider and Visual Studio IDE:

 Benutzerfreundlichkeit: / Ease of use:
 Die Anwendung verfügt über einen wechselbaren Modus wo der User zwischen Dark und Hellen Modus sich entscheiden kann.
 Auch auf ein Responsie Design wurde geachtet wo durch sich die Karten anpassen wenn sich das Fenster verkleiner.
 The application has a switchable mode where the user can choose between dark and light mode.
 Attention has also been paid to a responsive design where the maps adapt when the window is reduced in size.

 Herausforderungen und LÖsungsvorsätze: / Challenges and solutions:
 Herausforderungen waren am Anfang die Einbindung der Api und Anzeigen der Daten dieses Problem wurde mit Hilfe eines Kollegen gelöscht wodurch es möglich war die API richtig einzubinden und die Daten darzustellen
-Challenges at the beginning were the integration of the API and displaying the data this problem was solved with the help of a colleague, which made it possible to integrate the API correctly and display the data
+Challenges at the beginning were the integration of the API and displaying the data this problem was solved with the help of a colleague, which made it possible to integrate the API correctly and display the data.

+Weitere Herausforderungen sind Suchlogic zu konfigurieren.
+Die Suche wird angezeigt jedoch bei Eingabe eines Pokemons erscheint ein anderes.
+Other challenges are configuring search logic.
+The search is displayed, but when you enter a Pokemon, a different one appears.

 Was hat besonders gut funktioniert ? / What worked particularly well?

 Gestaltung der Karten und das Programmieren zwischen den 2 Verschiedenen IDE Designing the cards and programming between the 2 different IDEs

 Mögliche Erweiterungen: / Possible extensions:
   -Anpassungen am Design evtl.